 Decreases in the value of currencies of the foreign countries in which a Fund will invest relative to the U.S. dollar will result in a corresponding decrease in the U.S. dollar value of the Fund's assets denominated in those currencies (and possibly a corresponding increase in the amount of securities required to be liquidated to meet distribution requirements).
-Conversely, increases in the value of currencies of the foreign countries in which the Fund invests relative to the U.S. dollar will result in a corresponding increase in the u.S. dollar value of the Fund's assets (and possibly a corresponding decrease in the amount of securities to be liquidated).
+Conversely, increases in the value of currencies of the foreign countries in which the Fund invests relative to the U.S. dollar will result in a corresponding increase in the U.S. dollar value of the Fund's assets (and possibly a corresponding decrease in the amount of securities to be liquidated).

 Investing in emerging markets can have more risk than investing in developed foreign markets.
 The risks of investing in these markets may be exacerbated relative to investments in foreign markets.
-Governments of developing and emerging market countries may be more unstable as compared to more developed countries.
-Developing and emerging market countries may be more unstable as compared to more developed countries.
-Developing and emerging market countries may be more unstable as compared to more developed countries.
-Developing and emerging market countries may be more volatile than in countries with more mature markets.
+Governments of developing and emerging market countries may have less developed securities markets or exchanges, and legal and accounting systems.
+It may be more difficult to sell securities at acceptable prices and security prices may be more volatile than in countries with more mature markets.
 Currency values may fluctuate more in developing or emerging markets.
 Developing or emerging market countries may be more likely to impose government restrictions, including confiscatory taxation, expropriation or nationalization of a company's assets, and restrictions on foreign ownership of local companies.
 In addition, emerging markets may impose restrictions on a Fund's ability to repatriate investment income or capital and, thus, may adversely affect the operations of the Fund.
 Certain emerging markets may impose constraints on currency exchange and some currencies in emerging markets may have been devalued significantly against the U.S. dollar.
 For these and other reasons, the prices of securities in emerging markets can fluctuate more significantly than the prices of securities of companies in developed countries.
 The less developed the country, the greater effect these risks may have on the Fund.